kivy/kivy/doc/sources/contribute.rst

        whether you have introduced some weird bug without testing.
     #.
 Do one or more minimal, atomic commits per fix or per feature.
        Minimal/Atomic means *keep the commit clean*.
 Don't commit other stuff that doesn't logically belong to this fix or feature.
-This is NOT about creating one commit per line changed.
+This is **not** about creating one commit per line changed.
 Use ``git add -p`` if necessary.
     #.
 Give each commit an appropriate commit message, so that others who are
        not familiar with the matter get a good idea of what you changed.